Recruiting

 Questions to ask yourself

-• How important is early playing time to me?
+• Early playing time matters to you

 The path that gets overlooked